ejagnes/flexible_switch_2ISP/learning/README.md

-# Codes for simulations with learning -> figures 7 and 9
+# Code for simulations with learning -> figures 7 and 9

 ## How to run